MOM HUB: Be Informed. Be Connected. Be Empowered.

 Local Fredericton Pre & Postnatal Health & Wellness Specialists:

 Pregnancy and Postnatal Yoga with Jenny Rolls .
-Jenny offers Pregnancy & Postnatal Yoga classes in Fredericton, fabulous online yoga videos (for busy moms!) and 2 week Mama Yoga Challenges.
+Jenny offers Pregnancy & Postnatal Yoga in an online community.
 Not to be missed!
 We LOVE Jenny’s classes.
-(Stroller Strong clients receive an incredible FREE Mama Yoga Break trial)
+There are new classes also starting at Grow Yoga this fall.

 Grounded Health - meet the fabulous Kristin Brown Registered Dietitian and discover support for women who want to optimise their health, improve their fertility and grow healthy babies.
 Clients of @ StrollerFiit receive an incredible 15% discount on Kristin’s services.
 I recommend following Kristin on instagram - so many fabulous, family-focussed, wellness articles and knowledge.
 Kristin is also an incredible twin mom and is also super lovely to spend time with!